Vaccination: Vaccination and autism

-The notion of a connection between vaccines and autism originated in a 1998 paper published in The Lancet whose lead author was the physician Andrew Wakefield.
-His study concluded that eight of the 12 patients (ages 3–10) developed behavioral symptoms consistent with autism following the MMR vaccine (an immunization against measles, mumps, and rubella).
+The notion of a connection between vaccines and autism originated in a 1998 paper whose lead author was the physician Andrew Wakefield.
+His study concluded that eight of the twelve patients, aged three years of age to 10 years of age, developed behavioral symptoms consistent with autism following the administration of the MMR vaccine (an immunization against measles, mumps, and rubella).
 The article was widely criticized for lack of scientific rigor and it was proven that Wakefield falsified data in the article.
 In 2004, 10 of the original 12 co-authors (not including Wakefield) published a retraction of the article and stated the following: "We wish to make it clear that in this paper no causal link was established between MMR vaccine and autism as the data were insufficient."
 In 2010, The Lancet officially retracted the article, stating that several elements of the article were incorrect, including falsified data and protocols.
 The article has sparked a much greater anti-vaccination movement, particularly in the United States, and even though the article was shown to be fraudulent and was heavily retracted, one in four parents still believe that vaccines can cause autism.

-To date, all validated and definitive studies have shown that there is no correlation between vaccines and autism.
+All validated and definitive studies have shown that there is no correlation between vaccines and autism.
 One of the studies published in 2015 confirms there is no link between autism and the MMR vaccine.
 Infants were given a health plan, that included an MMR vaccine, and were continuously studied until they reached five years old.
 There was no link between the vaccine and children who had a normally developed sibling or a sibling that had autism making them a higher risk for developing autism themselves.

 It can be difficult to correct the memory of humans when wrong information is received prior to correct information.
 Even though there is much evidence to go against the Wakefield study and retractions were published by most of the co-authors, many people continue to believe and base decisions on the study as it still lingers in their memory.
 Studies and research are being conducted to determine effective ways to correct misinformation in the public memory.
-Since the Wakefield study was released over 20 years ago, it may prove easier for newer generations to be properly educated on vaccinations.
-A very small percentage of people have adverse reactions to vaccines, and if there is a reaction it is often mild; these reactions do not include autism.